 Endpoint Management can add value in three areas for this scenario:

-- Client wrapping with MDX policies and app management with Secure Mail
+- Clients with MDX policies and app management with Secure Mail

 - Client configuration with the use of an MDM policy on supported native email clients

-- ActiveSync filtering options with the use of Endpoint Management connector for Exchange ActiveSync
+- ActiveSync filtering options with the use of the Endpoint Management connector for Exchange ActiveSync

 Mail traffic filtering considerations